Camera Settings & Manual Mode Guide

 Manual mode hands you the controls.
 You decide what matters.

-Auto mode is fine for learning, but understanding manual mode is what helps you move from taking pictures to making photographs.
+Auto mode is fine for learning, but shooting in manual mode is what helps you move from taking pictures to making photographs.
+If full manual feels like a big jump, aperture priority is a great middle ground where you control depth of field and the camera handles the rest.

 When Good Exposures Go Wrong